AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 :Buuu!5be3d702@gateway/web/freenode/ip.91.227.215.2 PRIVMSG ##csharp :I have method 'public T ReadParam<T>(){ return serializer.Deserialize(reader, T//what should I write here to achieve type?)}
 ```

 We see two different types of events here PRIVMSG and JOIN.
-JOIN together with its counterparts PART and QUIT inform about people joining, leaving and quitting the channel/network.
+JOIN together with its siblings PART and QUIT inform about people joining, leaving and quitting the channel/network.

 PRIVMSG is responsible for all the hard lifting of irc.
-Its the actual messsages.
+Its the actual messages.
 Yes, channel messages too.

 Lets dissect messages in general for a moment.